AvistoTelecom/VresQ/README.md

 # License
-This project is licensed under the X License.
+This project is licensed under the Apache-2.0 License.

 # Contributing
 We welcome contributions!
 If you find any issues or have suggestions, please open an issue or submit a pull request.